 Leadership and Memberships

-In 2017, Jay was elected Secretary for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2017-2018.
+In 2018, Jay was elected Secretary for the American Association for Justice’s Sole Practitioner & Small Firm Section, serving a one-year term for 2018-2019.
 He previously held the positions of Parliamentarian (2016-2017) and Treasurer/Membership Liaison (2017-2018).
 He is also a member of the AAJ’s Trucking Litigation Group, Motor Vehicle Collision, Highway and Premises Liability Section, and the Nursing Home Litigation Group.
 He works with the Trucking Litigation Group’s Side Underride Guard Task Force (2015-present), advocating for improved trucking safety in cities across the country, most notably here in Chicago.

 A proud “Double Demon,” Jay graduated DePaul University in 1997 and received his law degree from DePaul University College of Law in 2004.
 While in law school, Jay was actively involved with the DePaul Chapter of the ACLU and the Public Interest Law Association.
 He received the CALI Award for his Senior Seminar paper, which he later presented at the 2004 DePaul University CIPLIT Symposium, “Privacy and Identity: The Promise and Perils of a Technological Age.”
 The paper was subsequently published as Finding Waldo: Face Recognition Software and Concerns Regarding Anonymity and Public Political Speech, in Privacy and Technologies of Identity: A Cross-Disciplinary Conversation (Katherine Strandburg & Daniela Stan Raicu eds., Springer Science + Business Media, Inc.) (2006).